intel/nauta/docs/user-guide/actions/template_packs.md

 #### NAUTA.ExperimentImage

-The `NAUTA.ExperimentImage` placeholder carries the full reference to the docker image resulting from building the `Dockerfile` specified within the pack.
+The `NAUTA.ExperimentImage` placeholder carries the full reference to the Docker image resulting from building the `Dockerfile` specified within the pack.

 During experiment submission, the image will be built by Docker and deposited in the Nauta Docker Registry under the locator represented by this placeholder.